 7. Tagliatelle Cake with Shrimp

-This particular recipe could really be classified as pie more than a cake only because there is a crust on this one, but it still ends up looking like slices of cake once cut.
+This particular recipe could really be classified as pie more than a cake only because there is a crust on this one, but it still ends up looking like slices once cut.
 This one is a bit more labor intensive since you need to knead the dough – which ends up being a nice cheesy and crispy outer layer of this dish.

 Another beautiful presentation, this one has more color than the others with the shrimp and broccoli as the top layer, so this would be a ‘wow’ type dish to bring to a potluck!
-I think the crust on this one would make it a very different take on the pasta cake and it would be worth the effort!
+I think the crust on this one would make it a very different take on the pasta dish and it would be worth the effort!

 If you liked these recipes we also recommend checking out on of our favorite pasta dishes, Alison Roman’s Shallot Pasta Recipe post.